Accessing gluon polarization with high-$P_T$ hadrons in SIDIS: Hard scattering amplitudes

 The unpolarized contributions to ${\cal H}_{ij}$ for each of the channels in Fig.~\ref{fig:Feyn.Diag} are given by

 for the $qq$, $qg$ and $gq$ channels, respectively, where $\alpha_s$ is the strong coupling constant.
 For shorthand here we have defined

 and $\bar y \equiv 1-y$.
-For the polarized case, the corresponding partonic cross sections are given by
+For the polarized case, the corresponding hard coefficients are given by

+These results are consistent with those obtained previously by Koike {\it et al.}~\cite{Koike:2006fn}.
 Furthermore, since we neglect parton masses in our calculations, the expressions for both the $\gamma g \to q\bar{q}$ and $\gamma g \to \bar{q}q$ channels of Fig.~\ref{fig:Feyn.Diag}(c)--\ref{fig:Feyn.Diag}(d) are given by Eqs.~(\ref{eq:gq_channel_upol}) and (\ref{eq:gq_channel_pol}).
-With these results for the hard scattering cross sections, we can proceed to compute the physical cross sections for the polarized SIDIS production of a hadron $h$, which we turn to in the next section.
+With these results for the hard coefficients, we can proceed to compute the physical cross sections for the polarized SIDIS production of a hadron $h$, which we turn to in the next section.